Information about Bendamustine

 How bendamustine works

-Bendamustine works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.
+Bendamustine is an anti-cancer medication.
+It works by damaging the genetic material (DNA and RNA) of the cancer cells.
+This stops their growth and multiplication.

 Common side effects of bendamustine

-Fatigue, Nausea, Vomiting, Mucosal inflammation, Infection, Fever, Reduced blood platelets, Decreased white blood cell count
+Fatigue, Nausea, Vomiting, Mucosal inflammation, Infection, Fever, Low blood platelets, Decreased white blood cell count

 Available Medicine for Bendamustine

 - ₹9503Pfizer Ltd1 variant(s)